ankitasawarkar/python-fastapi-microservices-cicd/README.md

         `touch requirements.txt`\
         `touch Dockerfile`\
         `touch Makefile`
-        1. Makefile Commands : The `Makefile` includes commonly used commands to streamline project setup, testing, and deployment.
+        1. Makefile Commands: The `Makefile` includes commonly used commands to streamline project setup, testing, and deployment.
 Usage: Run the commands using:
             ```bash
             make <target>
             ```
-        2. To add lifecycle of project `make install`, `make deploy` we can see all command of `make all` will give #install commands #flake8 or #pylint #test #deploy\
+        2. To add the lifecycle of the project `make install`, `make deploy` we can see all commands of `make all` will give #install commands #flake8 or #pylint #test #deploy\

     3. **for logic and main start file**
         `mkdir mylib`\